millinkan/Data_Science_Exercises/README.md

-Journey to becoming a DeepLearning ENgineer.
+Journey to becoming a DeepLearning Engineer.

 Started with Introduction to Data Sciecnc and I created th Jupyter Note Books